Skip to main content

 Why is this important?

-Amazon's main UK division paid no corporation tax for the second year in a row after benefiting from tax breaks – during a cost of living crisis when that money could fund vital public services like our NHS.
+Amazon's main UK division paid no corporation tax in the UK in recent years after benefiting from tax breaks – during a cost of living crisis when that money could fund vital public services like our NHS.

 The scale of this is huge – in 2022, Amazon UK Services made a £222 million profit.
-Yet it paid no corporation tax in the UK.
+Yet it paid no corporation tax in the UK in that year.

-If thousands of us sign this petition directed at Jeremy Hunt, Chancellor of the Exchequer, we can ensure that tax loopholes are closed so more money can be raised for our public services and families struggling with the cost of living crisis.
+Now that we have a new Government, we have an opportunity to crack down on this avoidance.
+If thousands of us sign this petition directed at Rachel Reeves, Chancellor of the Exchequer, we can ensure that tax loopholes are closed so more money can be raised for our public services and families struggling with the cost of living crisis.

 Partner